PHOENIXCONTACT/MORYX-ClientFramework/docs/articles/UI/ViewLocatorConfigurator.md

 ## How the Client Framework uses the VLC

 The VLC always comes to play when the framework starts.
-It uses the persisted `ViewPreset` property of the [AppConfig][xref:Marvin.ClientFramework.AppConfig].
+It uses the persisted `ViewPreset` property of the [AppConfig][xref:Moryx.ClientFramework.AppConfig].
 The VLC tries to resolve the preset and reconfigures the `Caliburn.Micro.ViewLocator`.
 If that fails the application will exit with a message.
 Then you need to check why the framework cannot load the saved preset.
 There is one exception where the VLC doesn't come to play: When the ClientFramework starts in `CONFIG_MODE`.
 In this mode the VLC is disabled.
 So you have always the chance to reconfigure the `ViewPreset`.

 ## Create your own preset